-The module for the real robot is called mBotReal and was programmed as a Python library that runs on the computer and communicates continuously with the physical robot mBot via the Firmata protocol6, in which an intermediary program is executed on the native Arduino firmware (Figure 4.8).
+The module for the real robot is called mBotReal and was programmed as a Python library that runs on the computer and communicates continuously with the physical robot mBot via the Firmata protocol, in which an intermediary program is executed on the native Arduino firmware (Figure 4.9).

-Figure 4.8: Connection of the JdeRobot-Kids.py library with the real mBot and the simulated mBot
+Figure 4.9: Connection of the JdeRobot-Kids.py library with the real mBot and the simulated mBot the last readings received from the intermediary program on board and delivers them to the application.

 The orders issued from the student's application arrive at the library, which transmits them (via USB or via Bluetooth 2.4G) -following the Firmata protocol- to the intermediary program on board the robot, written in Arduino language, which executes them on the motors.
-The read requests of sensors from the application arrive at the library, which takes the last readings received from the intermediary program on board and delivers them to the application.
+The read requests of sensors from the application arrive at the library, which takes